rxliuli/userjs/packages/unblock-web-restrictions/README.md

 > [English](https://github.com/rxliuli/userjs/blob/master/packages/unblock-web-restrictions/README.md), [中文简体](https://github.com/rxliuli/userjs/blob/master/packages/unblock-web-restrictions/README.zhCN.md)

-The reason why this script is written is that it is very inconvenient to add / disable the domain name in the existing UserJS script, so write one yourself, which is convenient for my generation to use.
+The reason why this script is written is that it is very inconvenient to add / disable the domain name in the existing UserJS script, so write one myself, which is convenient for my generation to use.

 ## Features